danlurie/quack/data_management_and_reproducible_research.md

 - Keep things organized!
 	- Folder and file names should be self explanatory.
 	- Be descriptive!
 You’re not paying per character.
-	- If possible, use a standard ontology (e.g. [Brain Imaging Data Structure](http://bids.neuroimaging.io/)).
+	- If possible, use a standardized file structure (e.g. [Brain Imaging Data Structure](http://bids.neuroimaging.io/)).
 	- Track [data provenance](https://en.wikipedia.org/wiki/Provenance#Data_provenance).
 Where did this file come from?
 	- Use [README files](https://en.wikipedia.org/wiki/README) to store notes about the contents of each folder.
 - Keep a lab notebook.